 I am passionate about the human body’s capacity to self-regulate, and I believe that health is a state of balance unique to each individual.
 My priority as a practitioner is to help my patients feel empowered in our work together to cultivate long-term wellness.

 Natasha Lane is currently a clinical supervisor at the Acupuncture & Integrative Medicine College in Berkeley, CA and has served in clinical education for over a decade.
-She has traveled extensively in Asia and feels blessed to have had the unique opportunity to study with some of Asia’s foremost practitioners.
-Her post- graduate studies include several clinical internships at the Beijing Hospital of Traditional Chinese Medicine (TCM) and herbal studies at the renowned Tong Ren Tang Hospital.
-In China, she gained clinical experience in treating neurological disorders such as stroke, Alzheimer’s, and Parkinson’s diseases, and other age-related conditions: cardiovascular disease, osteoporosis and cancer.
-She specializes in the treatment of these chronic diseases and is dedicated to promoting healthy aging and longevity with her patients.
+She specializes in the treatment of pain, sports related injuries and certain chronic diseases.
+In China, she gained clinical experience in treating neurological disorders such as stroke, Alzheimer’s, Parkinson’s disease, and other age-related conditions: cardiovascular disease, osteoporosis and cancer.
 Drawing from traditional and contemporary medical knowledge and science, her integrative medicine approach focuses on prevention, and remedial treatment by addressing mind, body and spirit.
-Natasha has a passion for photographing Asian medicinal plants and is currently compiling them for a book.
-She studies ikebana and enjoys meditating and practicing medical Qi Gong in beautiful gardens.
+Natasha is dedicated to promoting healthy aging and longevity with her patients.